-The Imperial County Planning and Development Services Department determined in the Initial Study (IS), located in Appendix A-1, that the following environmental issue areas resulted in no impact were scoped out of requiring further review in this draft EIR.
-Please refer to Appendix A-1 of this DEIR for a copy of the NOP/IS and additional information regarding this issue.
+The Imperial County Planning and Development Services Department determined in the Initial Study (IS), located in Appendix A-1, that the following environmental issue areas resulted in "No Impact" and were scoped out of requiring further review in this EIR.
+Please refer to Appendix A-1 of the EIR for a copy of the NOP/IS and additional information regarding this issue.